Pumpkin Seeds for Prostate Problems and Preventing Hair Loss

 In a double-blind placebo-controlled study of treating benign prostatic hyperplasia with phytosterols, BPH symptoms were shown to be ‘significantly improved in the treatment group’ with no side effects noted.

 Zinc is important for proper hormone production, including testosterone.
-It also has antioxidant and anti-inflammatory properties and is said to enhance our immune response.
+It also has antioxidant and anti-inflammatory properties and is said to enhance your immune response.
 All of these are potentially beneficial for a man suffering from an enlarged prostate.

 Pumpkin seeds also contain other protective factors to help prevent or treat prostate problems, such as good levels of antioxidant carotenoids like beta-carotene and essential fatty acids.

 Pumpkin Seeds and Hair Loss

 DHT causes hair loss in men by shortening the anagen (growth) phase of the hair follicle.
 This can lead to progressively finer and weaker hairs that eventually simply stop growing.

 While we are supposed to have some DHT, most men would feel a lot better and have fewer health problems if there were a little less of this testosterone conversion to dihydrotestosterone happening in our bodies.

 In fact, some people go so far as to apply pumpkin seed oil directly to their scalp before bed.
-The idea is to allow the delta-7-sterine, beta-sitosterol, the EFAs and other beneficial nutrients in it to act directly on the hair follicles overnight.
+The idea is to allow the delta-7-sterine, beta-sitosterol, essential fatty acids and other beneficial nutrients in pumpkin seeds to act directly on the hair follicles overnight.